|

 software development.
 Organizations that create software for others have unique team

 challenges that are outside the scope of this article.
+"So, why are you here?"
+(The paradox of the

-It is probably not surprising that I have never encountered
+PCD/EPSS designer's role) It is probably not surprising that I have never encountered

 a client whose software development methodology included PCD/EPSS activities and roles.